AdobeDocs/experience-manager-64.en/help/sites-developing/spa-ssr.md

 ## Remote Content Renderer {#remote-content-renderer}

-The [Remote Content Renderer Configuration](#remote-content-renderer-configuration) that is required to use SSR with your SPA on AEM taps into a more generalized rendering service that can be extended and customized to meet your needs beyond the standard configuration options in the OSGi configuration.
+The [Remote Content Renderer Configuration](#remote-content-renderer-configuration) that is required to use SSR with your SPA in AEM taps into a more generalized rendering service that can be extended and customized to meet your needs.

 ### RemoteContentRenderingService {#remotecontentrenderingservice}

 `RemoteContentRenderingService` is an OSGi service to retrieve content rendered on a remote server, such as from Adobe I/O. The content sent to the remote server is based on the request parameter passed.

-`RemoteContentRenderingService` can be injected into a custom Sling model or servlet when additional content manipulation is required.
+`RemoteContentRenderingService` can be injected by dependency inversion into either a custom Sling model or servlet when additional content manipulation is required.

 This service is internally used by the [RemoteContentRendererRequestHandlerServlet](#remotecontentrendererrequesthandlerservlet).